grebtsew/FloorplanToBlender3d/README.md

 This tutorial takes you through the execution of this program.

 1. Receive floorplan as image, from pdf or by using other method (for example paint)
-2. Set image file path and blender installation path in "create_blender_project_from_floorplan.py"
+2. Run python script "create_blender_project_from_floorplan.py"
-3. Run python script
+3. Follow instructions

 ## Old but still working tutorial
-This tutorial takes you through the execution of this program.
+This tutorial takes you through the execution of this program in examples.

 1. Receive floorplan as image, from pdf or by using other method (for example paint)
 2. Set image file path in "Examples/floorplan_to_datafile.py"